maireh/k2tog/README.md

 Erin and Maire are bringing up our knit2together.us site using Hugo.
 Our target user is a beginning knitter.
 Over time we will taylor it more and more as a knitting site that integrates well with Ravelry.

-We are starting with the Academic theme even though this is not likely to be our final theme.

-I have copyrighted the images specific to knit2together.
+We have copyrighted the images specific to knit2together.
 Contact us if you want to use them.

 ## How to install.